Ready to find a fellow faculty member who can support you?

 - Zoom – The Zoom web conferencing platform is well suited for synchronous online meetings involving small or large groups (up to 300 participants), and includes video, audio, screen sharing, text chat, whiteboard annotation and other interactive features.
 Zoom meetings can be recorded for later viewing, and recordings can include automatic transcription that displays as separate text or as captions that appear along with the recorded video as it plays.

-- My Mediasite – My Mediasite is a tool that instructors can use to record presentations from a personal computer, capturing video and/or audio and computer images.
-My Mediasite is frequently used by instructors to record their own audio narration over a set of presentation slides; the resulting recording can then be provided to students as a streaming video online.
-My Mediasite also allows other videos to be uploaded, thus providing instructors with a single location to store and manage video content.
+- Panopto – Panopto is a tool that instructors can use to record presentations from a personal computer, capturing video and/or audio and computer images.
+Panopto is often used by instructors to record their own audio narration over a set of presentation slides; and the recording is provided to students as a streaming video.
+Panopto also allows other videos to be uploaded, thus providing instructors with a single location to store and manage video content.

 Run lab activities